MD-BTZ/btz-zeiterfassung/README.md

 1. Enable/disable automatic break detection
 2. Set inactivity threshold (minutes)
 3. Choose whether to exclude breaks from billable hours for all users

+### Manual Attendance Entry
+Users can manually add attendance records for past dates:
+1. Navigate to "Zeiterfassung hinzufügen" in the menu
+2. Select the date and enter check-in/check-out times
+3. Confirm with password
+4. System validates to prevent time conflicts with existing records

 ## Notes
 - The database (`attendance.db`) is created automatically.